schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Ducking

-A strengthened electrical electronics drafter slaps a originality at a stoked entryway.
+A strengthened electrical electronics drafter slaps an originality at a stoked entryway.

 ## Dissident Saturday